 I use a serrated steak knife to cut the seal in half, so it gives a good edge.

 Scissors won't cut it properly, so use an Exacto or craft knife, sharp razor knife or something similar.
+Peel off the remaining edge so the lid will fit back on.

 This will give you a way to use an accurate measurement with a measuring spoon or teaspoon, by using the edge of the seal to scrape off the excess powder from the spoon, giving you the perfect level measurement.